Allotment (gardening): Germany

 The aspect of food security provided by allotment gardens became particularly evident during World Wars I and II.
 The socio-economic situation was very miserable, particularly regarding the nutritional status of urban residents.
-Many cities were isolated from their rural hinterlands and agricultural products did not reach the city markets anymore or were sold at very high prices at the black markets.
+Many cities were isolated from their rural hinterlands and agricultural products did not reach the city markets anymore or were sold at very high prices on the black market.
 Consequently, food production within the city, especially fruit and vegetable production in home gardens and allotment gardens, became essential for survival.
 The importance of allotment gardens for food security was so obvious that in 1919, one year after the end of World War I, the first legislation for allotment gardening in Germany was passed.
 The so-called "Small Garden and Small-Rent Land Law", provided security in land tenure and fixed leasing fees.
 In 1983, this law was amended by the Federal Allotment Gardens Act (Bundeskleingartengesetz).
-Today, there are still about 1.4 million allotment gardens in Germany covering an area of 470 km2.
-In Berlin alone there are 833 allotment garden complexes.
+Today, there are still about 1.4 million allotment gardens in Germany, covering an area of 470 km2.
+In Berlin alone, there are 833 allotment garden complexes.